 It is easy to separate snake plants if you go for the roots first.
-But, there are a few things you need to do to ensure that the process goes smooth.
+But there are a few things you need to do to ensure that the process goes smoothly for this houseplant.

-- First, you need water very well the plant a day or two before you plan to separate it.
+- First, you need to water the plant very well for a day or two before you plan to separate it.
 This will help to loosen the soil and make it easier to work with.

 - Next, you will need to gently dig around the plant, careful not to damage the roots.
-Once you loosen the plant from the soil, take your time to pull it apart into smaller sections.
+Once you loosen the plant from the soil, take your time to pull it apart from the mother plant into smaller sections.
 Each section should have its root system intact.

 - Finally, replant the sections in well-draining soil and water them well.

 There are a few reasons why you might want to separate a snake plant (Mother-In-Law’s Tongue)

 One reason is that the plant has become too large for its current pot and needs to be moved into a larger one.
 Then, when you separate it, you can replant each section into its pot.

 Another reason to separate a snake plant is if it has started falling over and bare at the bottom.

 By separating it, you can create new plants that will be fuller and have more leaves.